busterbenson/public/Beliefs.md

 - Astrology is entertainment
 - Magic and miracles don't exist outside the explanations of science
 - There is no heaven/hell
-- We don't have a purpose given to us, but we can make one up

 ## On Science & The Universe
 - Chances are, we live in a simulation